ManooshSamiei/Distraction-Visual-Search/README.md

-# Predicting where people fixate when searching for an object
+# Method 1: Predicting where people fixate when searching for an object

 This repository contains the tensorflow implementation of paper **"Predicting where people fixate when searching for an object"**